 Beer and Pizza

-Finally, and most importantly, you need refreshments for everyone who has chipped in to give you a hand.
+Finally, and most importantly on your moving timeline, you need refreshments for everyone who has chipped in to give you a hand.

 Make sure to have plenty of pizza and beer.
 Best advice I can give you is make sure the boxes of breakables are safely in your new place before everyone starts cracking a nice cold.